freddyrios/spancastfailure/README.md

 # Span cast failure demo

+**Important Update:** it is documented behavior, but there is a workaround that can be used posted at https://github.com/dotnet/runtime/issues/61096.

 The issue has been reproduced by running the app in a raspberry pi with raspbian.
 The app was built in a x64 windows environment, by using dotnet publish, such like:

     dotnet publish .\SpanCastFailure\ -r linux-arm --self-contained -f net5.0